mschor/Coin-Tax-Calculator/README.md

 6) It also prints a list of BUY transactions that had no corresponding SELL.
 So you probably want to store that info for next year.

 Note: Purchase fees are included when calculating the cost and sell fees are subtracted when calculating proceeds.
 I believe that's the correct handling for tax purposes (someone please tell me if I'm wrong).
+Also, this software probably doesn't handle buying one token with another token (non USD or USDC) trades.
+I don't know.
+I haven't done any of those so I don't know what the fills file generates for those.

 # Prerequisite
 Python 3